AdguardTeam/KnowledgeBaseVPN/docs/vpn-for-browser-extensions/overview.md

 AdGuard VPN Browser extension is available for Chrome, Firefox, and Edge.
 The UI and functionality doesn't differ between browsers so the overview below will be relevant for AdGuard VPN extensions for all browsers.

-> Note that you can only use the AdGuard VPN Browser extension when logged in.
+> Note that you can only use AdGuard VPN Browser extension when logged in.
 Sign in with your AdGuard account or via Google, Facebook, or Apple.
 In the latter case make sure that your account is bound to the same email address as your AdGuard account.
-If you have an [AdGuard VPN subscription](/general/subscription.md), it will be activated automatically in the AdGuard VPN Browser extension.
+If you have an [AdGuard VPN subscription](/general/subscription.md), it will be activated automatically in AdGuard VPN Browser extension.
 Don’t have an AdGuard account yet?
 [Create it here](https://auth.adguard.com/registration.html).

-To manage your AdGuard VPN browser extension, either
+To manage your AdGuard VPN Browser extension, either

-* Click its icon on the browser's panel, then click three stripes and select *settings*, or
+* Click its icon on the browser's panel, then click three stripes and select *Settings*, or
 * Go to your browser's *Manage extensions* page and enter the AdGuard VPN's settings from there.

 Once done, you'll see several tabs on the left: